 Where the circumstances are agreed, the Group Tutor will set an appropriate submission date and forward a copy of the completed Late Submission of Work Form to the Unit Lecturer / Assessor.

 Where the circumstances are not agreed, you will be encouraged to complete the work by the deadline date.
 Failure to submit work by the submission date without an agreed late submission will result in action being taken in line with UCB and the awarding body regulations.

 - Misreading assignment deadlines

 - Scheduling of holidays or time abroad

 Short term illness (1 or 2 days) should not be considered as reason for late submission except where it impacts on a test or practical assessment.

-If you wish to appeal against a late submission of work decision, you should make the appeal to the programme manager, in writing, within seven days of the decision.
+If you wish to appeal against a late submission of work decision, you should make the appeal to the relevant Year Manager, in writing, within seven days of the decision.

-Where the late submission of work decision is upheld by the programme manager, you may make a final appeal to the Assistant Dean for the curriculum area concerned.
+Where the late submission of work decision is upheld by the Year Manager, you may make a final appeal to the Assistant Dean for the curriculum area concerned.

 You can appeal against an assessment decision by making a case to the Assessment Re-Appraisal Committee of the Academic Board.
 Information about the procedure for making an appeal appears at sections B (3) and (4) of the General Student Regulations.
 Please note that appeals may be made only on the grounds laid out in those sections.